Forced Labor, Trafficking, Slavery

 Work with Authorization and Approval

-— that The Ikoku Charitable Trusts require and ensure any and all contracts are approved by expressly written instrument signed and sealed by Alvan Azinna Chibuzo Ikoku, the sole Founder and President.
+— that The Ikoku Charitable Trusts require and ensure any and all contracts are approved by express written instrument signed and sealed by Alvan Azinna Chibuzo Ikoku, the sole Founder and President.

 Prohibited Employment Practices